sotossta/DecepTIV/README.md

-# DecepTIV: DecepTIV: A Large-Scale Benchmark for Robust Detection of T2V and I2V Synthetic Videos
+# DecepTIV: A Large-Scale Benchmark for Robust Detection of T2V and I2V Synthetic Videos

 Official code of: DecepTIV: A Large-Scale Benchmark for Robust Detection of T2V and I2V Synthetic Videos